bitfocus/companion-module-generic-http/companion/setup.md

 [YOURIP:port/admin/control.htm] (port is usually 2550)
-navigate to users and edit "hidden" check the activation box, but DON'T set a password. there is no Auth routine in the plugin.
+navigate to users and edit "hidden" check the activation box, but DON'T set a username or password. there is no Auth routine in the plugin.

 Setup the Outlets witch should be controlable.